percona/pmm-doc/docs/get-started/backup/index.md

 # Backup and restore

+Losing your data can destroy your business.
+This is why backing up data is critical for all database operations.
-Back up your critical data with zero downtime and minimal performance impact.
+Even more important than backing up data, is the ability to restore it in the event of a disaster.
+PMM enables you to do all this with zero downtime and minimal performance impact.

+Currently, PMM provides Backup and Restore functionality to work with:

+- MongoDB clusters (Generally Available)
+- MySQL Databases (in Technical Preview)

-PMM provides a command center for all things backup and restore.
-Enable **Backup Management** in PMM's Advanced Settings to activate the **Backup** page from where you can:
+Enable the **Backup Management** option in PMM's Advanced Settings to activate the **Backup** page from where you can:

 - Create and restore MongoDB and MySQL backups
 - Automate backup scheduling